AlexanderBabel/custom-images/nextcloud/README.md

 The changes can be viewed inside the `Dockerfile`.

-This image is built automatically when a new synapse version is released.
+This image is built automatically when a new nextcloud version is released.

 ## Usage